-The guest zone allows you to create temporary zones that can be used by guests to access the Internet.
-These zones will be separate from your main wireless network.
+A Guest Zone is a temporary zone that can be used by guests to access the Internet.
+Guest Zones are separate from your main wireless network.

+To configure a Guest Zone, click on the Guest Zone link.
 You may configure different zones for the 2.4 GHz and 5 GHz wireless bands.